craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020-01-26--Characters-of-blessed-man.md

 Remember we all are sinners and we all for short of the glory of God.
 We need God's help to not sin.
 The Holy Spirit works to convict us of sin day by day through the process of sanctification.

 Sin usually starts small.
-Usually starts with us walking in Sin.
+It usually starts with us walking in Sin.
 Then next we know we are standing in it.
-The last thing we want is to be sitting in sin.
+Which, leads to us sitting in sin.
+We can't forget the progression of sin.
+James 1:14-15 tell us <blockquote>14 But each one is tempted when he is drawn away by his own desires and enticed.
+15 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.</blockquote>

-Sin leads to sadness.
-Holiness leads to happiness.
-This is why we should besaturated in God's word.
+Sin leads to sadness while holiness leads to happiness.
+This is why we should be saturated in God's word.

 ### Here is what should do daily